ianwillie/ianasciidocpreview-active-editor-info/README.md

+README_NEW.md   20230924

+This package will preview an asciidoc file in pulsar.
+Open an .adoc file in pulsar.
+To preview use the key combination ctrl-alt-shift-Y.   A preview window should open in the RIght dock.

+The preview can be zoomed with ctrl-shift+alt along with + or - to zoom in or out.
+(In key maps these appear as "ctrl-alt-Y", "ctrl-alt-+""ctrl-alt-_" )

+3 files written out in temp folder in the default directory:
+    temp/htmloutputFileRawFromAsciidoc.html - the raw output from asciidoctor.js without any html headers like html, head, body tags.
+It seems to open OK in browsers. temp/iansasciidocpreviewhtmloutput.html - the output from asciidoctor.js which is a complete html document with html, head & body tags and content and styling  added by by my program. temp/iansasciidocpreviewtransformscale.txt - which contains the current zoom factor which is written when Ctrl-Shift-Alt- is pressed along with + or -.
+This file is read by the preview pane to control the zoom factor.
+    There may be other temporary files which are generated when the var consprint = true is set in ianasciidocpreview-active-editor-info-view.js.
+By default consprint is false and most console.log messages are inhibited.

+    If any of these files is edited or deleted they will be recreated by the program when a file is previewed.
+The zoom will default to 1.00.

 My version of an asciidoc-preview "ianasciidocpreview-active-editor-info"
 ========================================================================
 This file can be found in ianasciidocpreview-active-editor-info/

 This is my first attempt at developing a pulsar package.
 This is designed to replace asciidoc-preview which fails to preview asciidoc files in pulsar or atom after v1.60.
 This package ianasciidocpreview-active-editor-info has been developed from the package active-editor-info from  Hacking Pulsar.
 It does work to render asciidoc files in a separate pane which can be scrolled or dragged to view the content and resized in width.
+It can be zoomed using key combination  Ctrl+Shift+Alt+ along with + or -.
 There are a few quirks and unexpected behaviours which are described below.
 This is a development package and I am asking advice on how to resolve various problems from people who know more about pulsar, atom and node than I.  Be aware that I take no responsibility for any untoward effects that installing package may have on your computer system: so be warned!
 In particular it might be better to replace innerHTML() with setHTML() which is supposed to sanitise any html before it is generated.

 I would suggest that anyone interested follow the guide below on how to install and use the package.
-I have not contemplated putting it on github because it is at such an early stage of development and I am a beginner in this field and looking for advice.
+I have recently put it on github which is a new experience for me so please bear with any teething problems which there will be.   https://ianwillie.github.io/

-Thanks for the help I have received up to nor, particularly from @confused-Techie & @Maurício Szabo.
+Thanks for the help I have received up to now, particularly from @confused-Techie & @Maurício Szabo.

 I hope this is of help to someone.